 There are a pair of World War I battles that have anniversaries today.
 Of the two, Gallipoli is far and away the larger and more famous.
 It’s also probably the more meaningful, although considering that the side that won Gallipoli wound up losing the war, that case isn’t totally cut and dried.

-This is actually the 100th anniversary of the end of the Gallipoli campaign, which lasted eight and a half months starting from late April 1915.
-The date is also a bit misleading–while “January 9” is the date upon which the last British (Canadian, if you want to be particular about it) unit retreated, it was so early in the morning as to really be the night of January 8.
+This is actually the 100th anniversary of the end of the Gallipoli campaign, which took eight and a half months starting from late April 1915.
+Technically, and if I’d had it in me, I should have written this last night, because while “January 9” is the date upon which the last British (Canadian, if you want to be particular about it) unit retreated, it was so early in the morning as to really be the night of January 8.
 The retreat took the entire day of January 8, starting at about 4 AM.